jxmorris12/language_tool_python/README.md

-'maxPipelinePoolSize' - cache size if 'pipelineCaching' is set 'pipelineExpireTimeInSeconds' - time after which pipeline cache items expire 'pipelinePrewarming' - set to 'true' to fill pipeline cache on start (can slow down start a lot)
+'maxPipelinePoolSize' - cache size if 'pipelineCaching' is set 'pipelineExpireTimeInSeconds' - time after which pipeline cache items expire 'pipelinePrewarming' - set to 'true' to fill pipeline cache on start (can slow down start a lot) 'trustXForwardForHeader' - set this to 'true' if you run the server behind a reverse proxy and want the
+                           request limit to work on the original IP addresses provided by the 'X-forwarded-for' HTTP header, usually set by the proxy 'suggestionsEnabled' - if suggestions should be generated for spell check errors (optional, default: true)

+Spellcheck-only languages: You can add simple spellcheck-only support for languages that LT doesn't
+                           support by defining two optional properties:
+  'lang-xx' - set name of the language, use language code instead of 'xx', e.g. lang-tr=Turkish 'lang-xx-dictPath' - absolute path to the hunspell .dic file, use language code instead of 'xx', e.g.
+                       lang-tr-dictPath=/path/to/tr.dic.
+Note that the same directory also needs to contain a common_words.txt file with the most common 10,000 words (used for better language detection)
 ```

 ## Installation